dipespandey/ropro-nao/README.md

 # ropro-nao
-experiments performed with the nao robot
+This repo contains the code for the experiments performed with the NAO robot using the official Python SDK.
+The following experiments were performed:
+1. Dialog
+2. Movement
+3. Obstacle Detection

 ## NAO Robot Python SDK Installation Guide